 The classification determines the method by which the financial assets are carried on the statement of financial position subsequent to inception and how changes in value are recorded.
-Cash, restricted cash, receivables and other assets are measured at amortized cost with subsequent impairments recognized in profit or loss.
+Cash and cash equivalents, restricted cash, receivables and other assets are measured at amortized cost with subsequent impairments recognized in profit or loss.